zjy365/sailos-website/content/blog/(best-practices)/reduce-container-image-size-case-study/index.en.md

 11G     /var/lib/containerd/.../snapshots/560620/fs/var/log/btmp
 ```

-The file `/var/log/btmp` is a standard Linux system file that records failed login attempts.
-On a healthy system, it measures in kilobytes.
-An 11GB `btmp` file is unheard of.
-We inspected the contents of one of these files using the `last` command.
+The file `/var/log/btmp` records failed login attempts in Linux.
+It should be a few kilobytes, maybe.
+An 11GB `btmp` file is completely unheard of.
+We took a look inside one of them with the `last` command.

 ```bash
 last -f /var/lib/containerd/.../snapshots/560576/fs/var/log/btmp | tail -10
 ```

-The terminal was flooded with a scrolling wall of failed SSH login attempts, timestamped at a rate of dozens per second.
-This was clear evidence of a persistent, months-long brute-force attack.
-Our system had been dutifully recording every single failed attempt.
+Our terminals filled with a constant stream of failed SSH login attempts, with timestamps showing dozens of attempts per second.
+It was obvious the container had been under a brute-force attack for months, and our system had recorded every single attempt.

 ### 4. Root Cause: How OverlayFS Copy-on-Write Amplified a Brute-Force Attack